jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 #### 3.5.8.4.
 Enlarged Domain-Centric Model

 - Ports and Adapters architecture.
-- **Ports are seams** we introduce by extracting interfaces ​and **​adapters are plugins** which come from the boundary of a system.
+- **Ports are seams** we introduce by extracting interfaces and **adapters are plugins** which come from the boundary of a system.
 - Strive to keep the graph as flatter as you can.
 - Who is responsible for keeping the control over the dependencies instantiation and their lifetime?
   - Answer: "Main as the infrastructural point."
   - Conforms to "Single Choice" principle.
-  - Only Main knows about dependencies​ and their relationships.
+  - Only Main knows about dependencies and their relationships.

 #### 3.5.8.5.
 Pure DI and IoC-Containers